Skip to Main Content

 Fellows will have the option to conduct a more focused study in any of the core areas of training, as well as add elective opportunities to supplement their training.
 Fellows will also have protected time to facilitate the pursuit of a scholarly project in women's mental health under the supervision of a research mentor.

-We are excited to be able to offer comprehensive women’s mental health training for psychiatrists with an emphasis on reproductive psychiatry.
+Our faculty are excited to be able to offer comprehensive women’s mental health training for psychiatrists with an emphasis on reproductive psychiatry.
 We hope that you will browse through our information and in doing so, see and share our passion for women’s mental health and reproductive psychiatry!

 Jessica Pineda, MD – Program Director